17 Pro Kitchen Tips to Make You a Better Baker and Cook

 Cream whips best when cold.
 I usually whip cream in a stainless steel bowl set in a larger bowl filled with ice and a little water.
+I really like this set of nesting bowls.
 Egg whites whip faster at room temperature and tend to be more stable when heated and then whipped.

 Adding no more than a teaspoon of water per egg white to your whites before whipping will get them started more easily with no appreciable loss in foam stability.